jenmitz/code-refactor/README.md

 github.jenmitz.io/code-refactor

 ## Description
-This is a one-page website from a homework assignment.
+This is a simple, one-page website from a homework assignment.
 The impovements are as follows:

 ### CSS
 Consolidated sections together as to avoid redundancy